-She has written on natural health and wellness for horses and dogs in Good Dog Magazine, Holistic Horse Magazine, and Equine Info Exchange, and is the bestselling author of Confessions of a Timid Rider.
+She has written on natural health and wellness for horses and dogs in Good Dog Magazine, Holistic Horse Magazine, and Equine Info Exchange, and is the bestselling author of Confessions of a Timid Rider and Girl Forward.

 BENEFITS OF BODYWORK

-Animal body workers work with veterinarians, farriers, chiropractors, and others to provide a holistic wellness program.
-Equine sports massage therapy and canine sports massage therapy complement modern therapies and help to keep vertebra aligned, reduce swelling, aid digestion, and more.
+Animal body workers work with veterinarians, farriers, chiropractors, and others to provide a holistic wellness program to the overall wellbeing of your pet, athlete, or barn animal.
+Animal massage therapy, acupuncture, and aromatherapy complement modern therapies and help to keep vertebra aligned, reduce swelling, aid digestion, and more.

 Certified sports massage therapists use their fingers, hands, arms, and elbows.
 We evaluate, detect, and treat muscle spasms and pressure points.
 In this manner, we address the entire body of your animal and are part of a team of wellness experts.